inmanta/inmanta-core/docs/model_developers/plugins.rst

 If you want your module to stay compatible with older versions of inmanta you will also need to add a little piece of code that changes how
 :func:`~inmanta.plugins.deprecated` is imported as it does not exist in all versions.

 The previous example would then look like this.
-For older inmanta versions, the replace the decorator with a no-op.
+For older inmanta versions, replace the decorator with a no-op.

 .. code-block:: python
     :linenos: